JdeRobot/DetectionMetrics/docs/_pages/funcionality/viewer.md

 Change your ```appConfig.txt``` to include this folder's path (containing both annotations and images) or it's parent's path in dataset path.

-Now, you can run Detection Studio, switch to viewer tab, select the annotation file for COCO, which will be ```instances_trainxxxx.json```.
+Now, you can run  Detection Metrics, switch to viewer tab, select the annotation file for COCO, which will be ```instances_trainxxxx.json```.
 Select reader Implementation as COCO and class name as coco.names (can be downloaded from [here](https://github.com/JdeRobot/DetectionStudio/blob/master/samples/names/coco.names)).

 And click **View**!